Skip to main content

 "I think he's one of the best quarterbacks in our league," said Vikings Head Coach Kevin O'Connell.

-It snapped a streak of nine straight games (including playoffs) without an interception for Stroud, who is widely touted as one of the top ascending players at his position.
-He looked uncomfortable at U.S. Bank Stadium.
+It snapped a streak of nine straight games (including playoffs) without an interception for Stroud.
+He looked uncomfortable and confused.

 "We're able to do so much," Phillips explained Minnesota's first-half shutout and full-game owning of Houston.
 "It doesn't matter if we're bringing six or if we're not bringing six, they've got to be ready for it and protected up. … It's kind of a guessing game.
 Again, we're also very talented, so when you have those 1-on-1 matchups, we're winning those."